flankerad/comingsoon/README.md

 _*Compatible across browsers*_

->		Fill in server details and edit text and deploy.
+>		Fill in server details
+>		Edit text.
+>		Ready to deploy.

 _*Works on mobile devices, though some minute glitches may occur in special cases*_